danielsollondon/azvmimagebuilder/troubleshootingaib.md

 Note!
 This is a private preview, not all the errors are refined yet, we are working to improve these all the time.

 ## Image Re-Customization
+Note : This is only currently supported on Linux!!

-If you find your re-customized image has not been created properly, such as fails to boot, login, has errors, please the source image first.
+If you find your re-customized image has not been created properly, such as fails to boot, login, has errors, please check the source image first, by creating a VM from it.
+Then check it boots, and errors.

-Recent example:

 ## RHEL ISOs
-We have recently had this issue reported to us:

 ## Ubuntu Image Builds
-We had this reported to us:

 ## Contact US / Further Support & Questions & Feedback
 Please reach out to us on the MS Teams Channel, ‘Azure VM Image Builder Community’.